pantheon-systems/documentation/source/_docs/localdev.md

 ### Log out and Reset to Defaults

-This will remove the machine token and all local copies of your connected sites.
+The steps in this section should only be used as a last resort.
+This resets Localdev and will remove the machine token and all local copies of your connected sites.

 1. Click **Settings**
 1.  **Reset to defaults**